The genuine AccelerometerST.exe file is a software component of HP 3D DriveGuard by Hewlett-Packard.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the AccelerometerST.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as Hp Accelerometer System Tray belongs to software HP 3D DriveGuard or Hewlett-Packard (version 3D DriveGuard System) or Hewlett-Packard Corporation Mobile Data Protection System by Hewlett-Packard (www.hp.com) or Hewlett-Packard Company (www.hp.com).
+The process known as Hp Accelerometer System Tray belongs to software HP 3D DriveGuard or Hewlett-Packard (version 3D DriveGuard System) or Hewlett-Packard Corporation Mobile Data Protection System by Hewlett-Packard Company (www.hp.com) or Hewlett-Packard (www.hp.com) or HP (www.hp.com).

-AccelerometerSt.exe is not a Windows core file.
-AccelerometerSt.exe is digitally signed.
+AccelerometerST.exe is not a Windows core file.
+AccelerometerST.exe is digitally signed.
 The application is loaded during the Windows boot process (see Registry key: MACHINE\Run, Run).
 You can uninstall this program in the Control Panel.
-Therefore the technical security rating is 13% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 12% dangerous, however you should also read the user reviews.

-To help you analyze the AccelerometerSt.exe process on your computer, the following programs have proven to be helpful: Security Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
+To help you analyze the AccelerometerST.exe process on your computer, the following programs have proven to be helpful: ASecurity Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware or a Trojan.
-Malwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.
+BMalwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.